 Each piece of Alaska Native art has a rich history attached to it.
-With techniques passed down for hundreds of years, and designs passing the test of time, each region has its own celebrated style as well.
+Unique techniques have been passed down for hundreds of years, and each region has its own celebrated style as well.
 In recent decades, Alaska Native art has made exciting forays into modern art, giving new life to old tradition.

 Special Events for Alaska Native Art